Lumieducation/H5P-Nodejs-library/docs/endpoints.md

         h5pEditor, // an H5P.H5PEditor object
-        path.resolve('h5p/core'), // the path to the h5p core files (of the player) path.resolve('h5p/editor'), // the path to the h5p core files (of the editor) options // the options are optional and can be left out )
+        path.resolve('h5p/core'), // the path to the h5p core files (of the player) path.resolve('h5p/editor'), // the path to the h5p core files (of the editor) routeOptions, // the options are optional and can be left out languageOverride // (optional) can be used to override the language used by i18next http middleware )
 );
 ```